NREL/graph-env/joss/paper.md

 Many important and challenging problems in combinatorial optimization (CO) can be expressed as graph search problems, in which graph vertices represent full or partial solutions and edges represent decisions that connect them.
-Graph structure not only introduces strong _relational inductive biases_ for learning [@battaglia2018relational], but lends itself to problems both with and without clearly defined algebraic structure.
+Graph structure not only introduces strong _relational inductive biases_
-For example, classic CO problems on graphs such as the traveling salesman problem (TSP) can be expressed as either pure graph search _or_ integer program with well defined linear objective function and linear constraints.
+for learning [@battaglia2018relational] -- in this context, by providing a way to explicitly model the value of transitioning (along edges) between one search state (vertex) and the next -- but lends itself to problems both with and without clearly defined algebraic structure.
+For example, classic CO problems on graphs such as the Traveling Salesman Problem (TSP) can be expressed as either pure graph search _or_ integer programs.
 Other problems, however, such as molecular optimization, do no have concise algebraic formulations and yet are readily implemented as a graph search [@Zhou_2019;@sv2021multi].
+Such "model-free" problems constitute a large fraction of modern reinforcement learning (RL) research owing to the fact that it is often much easier to write a forward simulation that expresses all of the state transitions and rewards, than to write down the precise mathematical expression of the full optimization problem.
+In the case of molecular optimization, for example, one can use domain knowledge alongside existing software libraries to model the effect of adding a single bond or atom to an existing but incomplete molecule, and let the RL algorithm build a model of how good a given decision is by "experiencing" the simulated environment many times through.
+In contrast, a model-based mathematical formulation that fully expresses all of the chemical and physical constraints is intractable.

-In recent  years, reinforcement learning (RL) has emerged as an effective paradigm for optimizing searches over graphs and led to state-of-the-art heuristics for games like Go and chess, as well as for classical CO problems such as the Traveling Salesman Problem (TSP).
+In recent  years, RL has emerged as an effective paradigm for optimizing searches over graphs and led to state-of-the-art heuristics for games like Go and chess, as well as for classical CO problems such as the Traveling Salesman Problem (TSP).
 This combination of graph search and RL, while powerful, requires non-trivial software to execute, especially when combining advanced state representations such as Graph Neural Networks (GNN) with